Can grad students get Direct Subsidized Loans?

 Other financial aid available to grad students

-When it comes to federal loans beyond Direct Unsubsidized Loans, PLUS loans are available to graduate students.
-Grants, scholarships, and tuition waivers are also available to graduate students.
+When it comes to federal loans beyond Direct Unsubsidized Loans, PLUS loans may be available to graduate students.
+Grants, scholarships, and tuition waivers may also be available to graduate students.

-Just like for undergraduate students, it’s important that grad students file the Free Application for Federal Student Aid (FAFSA®) to find out what federal financial aid might be available to them.
+Just like for undergraduate students, grad students may want to file the Free Application for Federal Student Aid (FAFSA®) to find out what federal financial aid might be available to them.

 Beyond federal and institutional aid, many graduate students also consider private student loans when figuring out how to pay to continue their education.